Mrh-Script/Chat-Application-Project-Java/README.md

 ## ▶️ How to Run

- - Run the Server Code first
+ - Run the Server code first
- - Then run client's code to connect with server
+ - Then run Client's code to connect with Server

 ---